Bill White (neo-Nazi)

 William Alexander White (born May 29, 1977) is an American neo-Nazi.
-He was the former leader of the American National Socialist Workers' Party, and former administrator of Overthrow.com, a now-defunct website dedicated to anti-communist thought, and far-right interpretations of anti-Zionist and anti-capitalist speech.
+He is the former leader of the American National Socialist Workers' Party, and former administrator of Overthrow.com, a now-defunct website dedicated to racist and antisemitic content.

 White came to public attention in 1996 in a front-page article in The Washington Post after he posted allegations about the stepmother of a girl he said was being abused.
 In 1999 he expressed support for Eric Harris and Dylan Klebold, killers of twelve students and a teacher in the Columbine High School massacre, because according to White, they were being oppressed by the United States education system.
 In 2005, The New York Times quoted White as having "laughed" when United States district court judge Joan Lefkow's husband and mother were murdered.
 He told The Roanoke Times that he looked forward to "further killings of Jews and their sympathizers."
 White is skeptical of the Holocaust, saying "claims that ... the gas chambers were part of a 'Holocaust' of 'six million,' were invented almost entirely by the Soviet Union, and were later adopted by the Jewish communities of the Western nations."
 The Anti-Defamation League quotes White saying "there was no Holocaust" and describes what it calls "White's Holocaust denial rhetoric".

 In 2008, White was arrested for alleged threats to a federal juror.
 On December 18, 2009, White was found guilty on four counts, one of which was later dismissed by the judge.
-In 2010 the ACLU filed a brief asking the court to reverse White's convictions on those three charges.
+In 2010 the American Civil Liberties Union filed a brief asking the court to reverse White's convictions on those three charges.
 A federal district court overturned the convictions on First Amendment grounds and White was released in April 2011.
 In 2012, the prosecution appealed the decision and White fled the country, violating his supervised release, and was arrested in Mexico.
 He is in prison as of 2021 - barring any present or near-term future pardons or early release decisions, White will be in prison until he is almost 60 years old.